Copyright © Ministry of Health Singapore. All Rights Reserved.

 Both complex carbs (starch) and simple carbs (sugars) supply energy and replenish muscle glycogen.
 Examples of simple carbs include table sugar, honey and the natural sugars found in milk, fruits and fruit juice.
 Examples of starches are grains and grain products (e.g. rice, noodles, bread, oats, chapati and biscuits), starchy vegetables (e.g. potato and yam), beans and lentils.

-The bulk of your carbs should come from starches as well as a variety of fruits and vegetables.
+The bulk of your carbs should come from complex starches and a variety of fruits and vegetables.
 Besides carbs, fruits and vegetables also provide vitamins, minerals, fibre and beneficial plant substances known as phytochemicals.

 Food and beverages high in added sugars (e.g. candies and sweetened drinks) should generally be minimised in the diet as they tend to contain little nutritional value.
 Nonetheless, sugars can be useful in sports nutrition, especially to fuel endurance activities such as marathons.
 After a long bout of training, sugary drinks, fruit juice and food can also help athletes reload their muscles with glycogen in preparation for the next session.